Maximilian-Koch/stegosphere/README.md

 ## Research toolbox
 The steganography and steganalysis modules can be combined to create research pipelines.
-Below is an example of measuring how different measures (speed, PSNR, ...) change when increasing the payload of an image, using LSB, for a set of images from a folder.
+Below is an example of measuring how different metrics (speed, PSNR, ...) change when increasing the payload of an image, using LSB, for a set of images from a folder.
 ```python
 import pandas as pd